🐍 Python Setup Guide

 Make sure to check both PATH options during installation.
 This prevents the "jupyter not recognized" error.

-🚀 Step 3: Launch Spyder (Recommended for Kids)
+🚀 Step 3: Launch Spyder (Already Included with Anaconda!)

 • No server issues - runs as desktop app